 Do not bring work home with you.
 This can happen physically and mentally.
 Turn off your email and snooze your slack notifications.
 Try not to think about that looming project.
 Train yourself to unplug, disconnect.
 “Let it be” maybe listen to Paul McCartney!
 Getting the right work-life balance is essential for health.

-Some exercise can not only increase your overall health but your sense of well-being.
+Some exercise can not only increase your overall health but your sense of well-being and it can lower your blood pressure.
 It has some direct stress-busting benefits.
 It pumps up your endorphins.
 A good brisk walk can increase the production of your brain’s feel-good neurotransmitters, called endorphins.
 Meditation, acupuncture, massage therapy even breathing deeply can cause your body to produce endorphins.
 Endorphins are hormones that fight stress.
 Go do that spin class, boot camp or whatever that gets your blood pumping.
 It’s a great destresser.
 Better still if you’re lucky to live near the beach, take a walk by the beach.
 If not go for a swim, do an aqua aerobics class.
 Water is therapeutic, calming and uplifting.

 Soak in a bubble bath.
 A hot bath can clean off the day’s stresses.
-It also rejuvenates tired muscles and tames any chaotic thoughts.
+It also is a great way to rejuvenate tired muscles and tames any chaotic thoughts.
 Straight before bed submerge into one as it will help you drift off later.
 Soak for 20 minutes and chill.
 Slather your body in an all over indulgent body cream that caresses you – I am thinking soothing ginger, lavender and essential oils that relax and soothe and heal.
 Curl up with a book and doze off at your leisure.

 Comedy- have a laugh